Calcipotriol/betamethasone dipropionate: Adverse effects

 A number of clinical studies have been conducted to investigate possible adverse events of this fixed combination corticosteroid and vitamin D analog.
 Safety and tolerability of calcipotriol/betamethasone dipropionate (Cal/BD) ointment has been assessed in a combined total of 2448 patients, exposed to treatment for 4 or 8 weeks (median weekly dose of 24.5 g).
 The most common adverse events for patients receiving Cal/BD were pruritus (3.1%), headache (2.8%), and nasopharyngitis (2.3%).
 Lesional/perilesional adverse events, defined as an adverse event located ≤2 cm from the lesional border, were reported by 8.7% of patients treated with Cal/BD ointment.
 Median time to onset of lesional/perilesional adverse events was 7 days.

 Adverse events during treatment with the foam formulation have been evaluated in three 4-week randomized, multicenter, prospective vehicle- and/or active-controlled clinical trials of subjects with plaque psoriasis.
 The median weekly dose was 24.8 g.
 Application site irritation, application site pruritus (itching), folliculitis (inflammation of hair follicles), skin hypopigmentation (loss of skin color), hypercalcemia (increased blood calcium levels), urticaria, and exacerbation of psoriasis were reported in <1% of subjects.
 Local long-term adverse effects of continuous steroid exposure may include skin atrophy, stretch marks, telangiectasia (spider veins), dryness, local infections, and miliaria ("prickly heat").

 Pharmacology

+Combined therapy

+The use of calcipotriol with a potent corticosteroid was recognised as a useful combination for the treatment for plaque psoriasis in the 1990s, showing superiority to monotherapy through a synergy of the different modes of action.
+Calcipotriol acts to control keratinocyte turnover and differentiation, and BD targets inflammation and reduces local irritation associated with calcipotriol monotherapy.
+Furthermore, the combined therapy induces a steroid-sparing effect, reducing the risk of skin atrophy and skin thinning associated with long term topical corticosteroid use.

 Pharmacodynamics

-A number of clinical studies have been conducted to research possible adverse effects of this drug combination, which can be expected from experiences with corticosteroids and vitamin D analogs.